qcooperative/website/content/blog/ogcapif.md

 However, this new protocol gets rid of the XML specification to use the OpenAPI standard as well as the JSON open format instead.
-In other words, it's not just another protocol to support, but it's a whole package of changes and fresh mechanisms to work on.
+In other words, it's not just another protocol to support, but a whole package of changes and fresh mechanisms to work on.
 It was quite a challenge!

 At this time the QCooperative was remotely participated to OGC sprints to